-This shows that $\mh$ is a mirage in $\mg_k$, which by Proposition~\ref{prop:diegoirreducible} is irreducible.
+This shows that the inclusion of $\mh$ in $\mg_k$ is a mirage, which by Proposition~\ref{prop:diegoirreducible} implies that $\mg_{k}$ is irreducible.
 To show that $\mg_k$ is nonnice, first notice that This implies that $\mg_k/\mz(\mg_k)$ is isomorphic to a direct sum of ideals, one of which is an abelian factor and the other one is isomorphic to the nonnice 9-dimensional Lie algebra $\mh/\mz(\mh)=\lie{n}$ in Lemma~\ref{lem:Center12DimNNnice}.
-By Lemma~\ref{lemma:UCS} we get that $\mg_k$ is also nonnice.
+By Proposition~\ref{lemma:UCS} we get that $\mg_k$ is also nonnice.
 This proves the part of the statement for $k$ even.